inncee/docs/User Guides/README.md

 #### The products detail dashboard
 When you click on any of the products in the product dashboard, you'll be directed to another dashboard showing you the detailed analysis of the performance of the selected product.

+**Analyzing the Product Variant**

+By default, the product detail dashboard displays all the metrics and information relating to the overall product.
+But if you wish to drill down to view the information relating to the individual product variants, you can do so by selecting one of the variants in the dropdown list.